Case-Level Features

 What are Case-Level Features?

-In Lighthouse Analytics, Case-Level Features serve as the gateway to premium functionalities within a workspace.
+In Lighthouse Analytics, Case-Level Features control access to premium functionalities within a workspace.
 These features are turned off by default to prevent unanticipated costs.
+Enabling these features allows users to leverage AI Studio (Generative AI) and AI TAR (Active Learning) within their review workflows.

 Activation of Case-Level Features: